Categories

 What’s the Need for CBDC in India?

-There’s been a slow yet accelerating shift of digital payments combined with an all-time low interest in cash usage, especially for small value transactions.
-While CBDC is highly unlikely to replace the use of cash, the currency to GDP ratio, if switched to CBDC, would cut the cost of printing, transporting, storing, and distribution of physical currency.
+There’s been a slow yet accelerating shift of digital payments combined with an all-time low interest in cash usage, especially for small-value transactions.
+While CBDC is highly unlikely to replace the use of cash, the currency-to-GDP ratio, if switched to CBDC, would cut the cost of printing, transporting, storing, and distributing physical currency.

 Future Plans by RBI